nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 According to the MatLab simulation above the total current needed to be supplied by the power supply is 1.7862 A. The power supply chosen has a max output current of 3 A, which is almost double the constant current constraint.

 ### **DC-DC Converter**

-In order to ensure the proper voltage for each component, the team will use a DC-DC converter on the output of the power supply.
-Since the power supply has an unregulated voltage output of 12.6-9V, the DC-DC converter will take the output voltage of the battery and step the voltage up to 12V when needed.
-The concern for noise produced by the buck converter is adressed in an LTSpice simulation shown below.
+This power supply has an output range from 9 - 12.6 V with a typical value of 11.1 V. This is why a DC-DC converter is needed to regulate the input to 12 V. The concern for noise produced by the buck converter is adressed in an LTSpice simulation shown below.

+The power supply itself has a ripple of 100 mV, which is not a problem for this DC-DC converter as it can accept anywhere between 9 - 18 V.

 ![image](https://user-images.githubusercontent.com/112428796/218621728-82d293cb-42fe-4e65-9051-7d1d8df31aec.png)